zh-plus/interSeg3D-Studio/README.md

 # interSeg3D-Studio

-An web-based interactive 3D point cloud annotation tool, using [AGILE3D](https://github.com/ywyue/AGILE3D) for click-based segmentation algorithm and Gemini for 3D object detection.
+An web-based interactive 3D point cloud annotation tool, using [AGILE3D](https://github.com/ywyue/AGILE3D) for click-based segmentation algorithm and Gemini for 3D object recognition & description.

 > [!NOTE]
 > Note that this project is still in development.
 The current version is a prototype and may contain bugs.